What is jungian psychoanalysis?

 (C. G. Jung)

-Jungian analysis aims, together with the client, to find an understanding of the unconscious needs and sides of personality that lie behind the psychological symptoms and problems.
+Jungian psychoanalysis aims, together with the client, to find an understanding of the unconscious needs and sides of personality that lie behind the psychological symptoms and problems.
 These needs and sides of personality may have been forbidden or unaccepted and thus have been denied existence.
 The person may feel that he/she is living a life defined by someone else or may experience that to be accepted, he/she has to conform to external expectations.
 He/she loses touch with him/herself.